 - Budgeting: Retailers allocate budgets for purchasing inventory, marketing, operations, and other expenses to align with the merchandise assortment and financial goals.

 - Sales and Promotion Strategies: Retailers develop strategies to drive customer engagement and sales.
-This includes planning sales campaigns, pricing strategies, promotional events, and incentives to generate demand and maximize sales opportunities.
+This includes planning sales campaigns, pricing strategies, promotional events, and incentives to generate demand and maximise sales opportunities.

 - Supplier Management: Retailers review and manage relationships with vendors and suppliers, negotiating terms and ensuring a reliable supply chain for timely delivery of merchandise.

 - Execution and Monitoring: Once the season begins, retailers closely monitor sales performance, inventory levels, and customer feedback.
-They make adjustments as needed to optimize results and achieve the set goals.
+They make adjustments as needed to optimise results and achieve the set goals.

 Pros of Pre-Season Planning

 - Improved Sales and Profitability: Pre-season planning allows retailers to strategically align their merchandise assortment, pricing, and promotions with anticipated customer demand.
-By analyzing market trends and setting clear goals, retailers can optimize their product offerings and pricing strategies to maximize sales and profitability.
+By analysing market trends and setting clear goals, retailers can optimise their product offerings and pricing strategies to maximise sales and profitability.

 - Better Inventory Management: Pre-season planning enables retailers to forecast their inventory needs accurately.
-By analyzing historical sales data and market trends, retailers can determine the right quantities and assortments of products to order.
-This helps prevent overstocking or understocking, minimizing carrying costs and potential markdowns.
+By analysing historical sales data and market trends, retailers can determine the right quantities and assortments of products to order.
+This helps prevent overstocking or understocking, minimising carrying costs and potential markdowns.